CHILD SUPPORT

 Child Support Payment Determination

-It’s vital to disclose all your income, expenses, and assets before the child support order is finalized.
+It’s vital to disclose all your income, expenses, and assets before the order is finalized.

-The monthly monetary determination for the child support order will typically depend primarily on two factors:
+The monthly monetary determination for the order will typically depend primarily on two factors:

 - Your income from: